Updated: Apr 22

 Why is breathing a lost art?
 And why, if science concurs with the benefits for health, does the medical community ignore it?
 The short answer is it has been lost in conventional norms.
 Ask most if they breathe correctly and they will likely answer "of course."
 While it's true we all breathe daily to exist, that breathing quality is lacking.

 Environmental and social aspects exist, too.
 Depression, stress, anxiety, and lifestyle all play a role in how we breathe.
-Our social lifestyles -technology, social media, etc - literally paralyze the body, making even normal breath difficult.
-If anything, we over breathe, and this activates the sympathetic nervous system (raised heart rate etc).
+Our social lifestyles -technology, social media, etc - literally paralyze the body, making even normal breathing difficult.
+If anything, we over breathe, and this activates the sympathetic nervous system (raised heart rate etc.).
 I've taught movement arts for decades, as well as dynamic nasal breathing, and the one thing I notice in students is the lack of a mindful focus on the process.
 They have a difficult time "following" the breath and putting in the effort to actually learn (and understand) what the benefits are.
 "It's just breathing," they say.

 Like many esoteric practices, breathing is a shugyo (study, self-training), and it takes effort and focus to do correctly.
 Yet it's also quite simple.
 Breathe through the nose.
 Close the mouth.
 Breathe less by breathing slower, and by lengthening the exhalation.
 And that brings us to another point.
 Why breathe through the nose?